How To Build a Video Editing PC (2022 Guide)

 The form factor of motherboard you choose will also help determine the size of your case.

-ITX PC powerful enough to edit high quality projects and travel easily would eliminate the need to pack full-size ATX systems, as well as the performance frustration you might have with a laptop.
+Having an ITX PC powerful enough to edit high quality projects and travel easily would eliminate the need to pack full-size ATX systems, as well as the performance frustration you might have with a laptop.

 Whatever your needs, HYTE has solutions for any video editing PC build.